Understanding Clustering

 - Finally, Tamr matches any clusters where records have the same trusted-id value.

-value will end up being clustered together, because the rule to match clusters with the same trusted_id
+This means that a record with a different middle_name value but the same trusted_id value will end up being clustered together, because the rule to match clusters with the same trusted_id has a higher priority than the rule to split on middle name.

 Based on these rules, the records in the table below are grouped into 3 clusters as follows: